Merkel says will prevent chlorine-washed chicken imports from U.S.

 But she also said a free trade deal would create jobs and it was important to reduce unfounded fears.

-Merkel added said she hoped to see Europe develop firms able to compete with Google (GOOGL.O) or Apple APPL.O, partly to ensure the upholding of European data protection laws.
+Merkel added said she hoped to see Europe develop firms able to compete with Google or Apple, partly to ensure the upholding of European data protection laws.

 (Reporting by Andreas Rinke; Writing by Alexandra Hudson; Editing by Alison Williams)